-While diet can contribute to illness and inflammation, some foods can also nourish and support your body.
+While diet can contribute to illness, some foods can also nourish and support your body.
 Near the top of that list are a group of powerhouse fungi called functional mushrooms.
 These mushroom species possess many bioactive compounds that may provide surprising benefits for human health.

 One of the strongest and most well-known components of these mushrooms is their polysaccharide content.
 In fact, mushroom polysaccharides are one of the powerful bioactive substances that have prompted health and wellness experts to focus on mushrooms as a nutraceutical—a food that has medicinal benefits.
 A look at some key facts may help you to decide whether functional mushrooms hold potential benefits for you.

 Before you can undertake serious consideration of what polysaccharides do, it is essential to understand what they are.
 Saccharides are carbohydrates, chains of sugars made up of carbon, hydrogen, and oxygen atoms.
 The prefix placed in front of ‘saccharides’ indicates how many sugar molecules are linked together: mono=one, di=two, and poly means many.

 Monosaccharides are simple sugars, and they are sweet.
 Glucose (the most common natural monosaccharide) and fructose (the fruit sugar) are examples.
 When two monosaccharides join to form a glycosidic bond, a disaccharide is created and a molecule of water is released.
 Lactose (milk sugar) and sucrose (table sugar) are common disaccharides.

 Polysaccharides, also known as glycans, are chains of many sugars.
 Some have a storage function; others are structural.
 Three common polysaccharides include: